merobi-hub/SPDXUpdater/README.md

 ## How to Use

 Copy the spdx-convert.py file to the root directory of your project.
-Then, cd into the root directory, and execute the script with Python 3.
+Then, cd into the root directory and execute the script with Python 3.

 ## Contributors